theAbdoSabbagh/DankCord/README.md

 - Documentation: coming soon.

 # Special thanks
-- [ThePrivatePanda](https://github.com/ThePrivatePanda): An ex-maintainer of the project.
+- [ThePrivatePanda](https://github.com/ThePrivatePanda): The co-maintainer of the project.
 - All our other contributors, DankCord wouldn't have been what it is today without them.